kdent/data-collector-chrome-extension/README.md

 A Chrome browser extension that saves individual pieces of data from websites

 ## Project Origins
-This project has its origins at Checkstep Ltd. (https://www.checkstep.com/) a company that provides AI-based content moderation to protect social media users from harmful content.
-The release of this extension is gratefully acknowledged.
+This project originated at Checkstep Ltd. (https://www.checkstep.com/) a company that provides AI-based content moderation to protect social media users from harmful content.
+The release of this project as open source code is gratefully acknowledged.